ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler verifies that the group identifier of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client, identified by "NODENAME".
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

+Additionally, the handler verifies that the node is a current member of the group.
+If verification fails, the KDC MUST respond with a 4.00 (Bad Request) error message.

 If verification succeeds, the handler returns a 2.05 (Content) message containing both the group keying material and the individual keying material for the Client, or information enabling the Client to derive it.
 The payload of the response is formatted as a CBOR map.
 The format for the group keying material is the same as defined in the response of {{gid-get}}.
 The specific format of individual keying material for group members, or of the information to derive it, and corresponding CBOR label, MUST be specified in the application profile (REQ15) and registered in {{iana-reg}}.

 #### DELETE Handler {#node-delete}

 The DELETE handler removes the node identified by "NODENAME" from the group identified by "GROUPNAME".
 If the node sending the request and the node name used in the Uri-Path do not match, the handler responds with a 4.01 (Unauthorized) error response.

-The handler expects a request with payload formatted as a CBOR map.
-The payload of this request is a CBOR Map that MAY contain only the 'scope' field as specified in {{gid-post}}.
+The handler expects a request with method DELETE (and empty payload).

 The handler verifies that the group identifier of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client, identified by "NODENAME".
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

-If the request contained a 'scope' field, the handler MUST extract the roles for that client.
-If the value is such that the KDC cannot extract all the necessary information to understand and process it correctly (e.g. unrecognized roles), the KDC MUST respond with a 4.00 (Bad Request) error message.
+Additionally, the handler verifies that the node is a current member of the group.
+If verification fails, the KDC MUST respond with a 4.00 (Bad Request) error message.

 If verification succeeds, the handler removes the client from the group identified by "GROUPNAME", for specific roles if roles were specified in the 'scope' field, or for all roles.
 That includes removing the public key of the client if the KDC keep tracks of that.
 Then, the handler delete the sub-resource nodes/NODENAME and returns a 2.02 (Deleted) message with empty payload.